 Terrorist organizations require funds to operate and carry out terrorist acts.
 Terrorist financing refers to the means and methods used by terrorist organizations to fund their operations.
 This money can come from legitimate sources, such as business profits and charitable donations.
-Terrorist organizations can also raise funds through illegal activities such as trafficking in weapons, drugs, or people, or kidnapping for ransom.
+Terrorist organizations can also raise funds through illegal activities such as trafficking in weapons, drugs, or people or kidnapping for ransom.

 Terrorist financing frequently necessitates the transfer of funds within or across jurisdictions.
-This could be done through official financial market and money remittance channels, unregulated channels, or through the use of cash couriers.
+It could be done through official financial market and money remittance channels, unregulated channels, or through the use of cash couriers.
 Terrorist financing and money laundering share a striking resemblance in that both involve efforts to conceal funds from the scrutiny of state authorities.
 The methods for doing so are frequently similar.
-In 2001, the FATF broadened its mandate and extended the application of its standards to the financing of terrorism.
+In 2001, the FATF broadened its mandate and extended the application of its standards to financing terrorism.

 Stage 1: Collection

 The first stage, the collecting stage, refers to generating the funds intended for a terrorist or terror organization.
 The funds can originate from a variety of sources.
-Typical sources of financial support for terrorist financing include direct donations by individuals and organizations, the use of charities and non-profit organizations, and from something that might already be obvious to you, which is criminal activity.
+Typical sources of financial support for terrorist financing include direct donations by individuals and organizations, the use of charities and non-profit organizations, and something that might already be obvious to you, which is criminal activity.
 But terrorists can also generate funds from legal business operations.